top of page

 The Best Historical Attractions in Blackpool

 What first comes to mind when you think of Blackpool?
 For many people in the UK, Blackpool has at one time or another been a family holiday destination.
-It’s perhaps best known for its amusement arcades, theme park, and theatre performances, but there are a lot of incredible historical attractions in Blackpool that you can visit as well.
+It’s perhaps best known for its amusement arcades, theme park, and theatre performances.
+But there are a lot of incredible historical attractions in Blackpool that you can visit as well.
 Some are blatantly obvious, such as the Blackpool Tower, but others could be considered hidden gems in Blackpool too.

 Despite its modern appearance, Blackpool’s history dates back to the medieval period, with the first recorded house in the area being built in the 1600’s.
 In the 18th century, Blackpool became popular with the wealthy upper class as the perfect seaside area to visit during the summer months.
 By the late 19th century, Blackpool’s population grew rapidly, and some of its more iconic buildings that you see today began to be constructed.

-You can still see much of Blackpool’s heritage on display today, even though modern attractions have been built.
+You can still see much of Blackpool’s heritage on display, even though modern attractions have been built.
 If you’re looking for a very unique thing to do in Blackpool, hop on one of the heritage trams and take in the views of the seaside resort on one side and the beaches on the other.
 And if you happen to be in town later in the year, you’ll be treated to the world-famous Blackpool Illuminations, which are a fantastic thing to see in Blackpool in the evening.
-Here are my top picks for the best historical attractions in Blackpool to visit:
+Here are my top picks for the best historical attractions in Blackpool to visit.

 North Pier